Prostate Cancer – PSA Passport

 Attendees were able to share their experiences of going through the prostate cancer pathway, highlighting what worked well and what could have been improved.
 We then asked everyone what would be a helpful tool for them to enable them to take more control over their care.
 Attendees from the focus group were offered the opportunity to get involved with the Prostate Cancer Working Group as patient representatives.
 Two attendees took up the position in August 2017.

 The focus group gave the team the detail needed to develop the PSA passport.
 The first draft of the PSA passport has been circulated to those who attended the focus group for their comments and these have been incorporated into the next iteration .
-The next stage for the PSA passport it to be piloted by 100 men across south west London.
+The PSA passport is being used in two boroughs in south west London.
+It is likely that all boroughs will be using the PSA passport by April 2018.

 Outputs from the PSA Focus Group can be found below: